Why study Sustainable Urban Mobility Transitions at the EIT Urban Mobility Master School?

 What are the career opportunities?

-To qualify for admission, applicants need to fulfill the admission requirements, which are a complete and suitable Bachelor’s degree in a relevant field of studies and proof of English language proficiency.
+To qualify for admission, applicants need to fulfill the admission requirements, which are a complete and suitable Bachelor’s degree in a relevant field of studies (see specific requirements) and proof of English language proficiency.

 Applications Dates and Deadlines

 The application process is divided into two periods and only one application per intake is possible:

 17 November 2020 – 1 February 2021

 Applicants in period 1 have the opportunity to apply for two different programs.
 This means that in case you are not recommended for your first choice program, you could have the opportunity to be transferred to your second choice.

 Please note that application period 2 is not recommended for applicants who require an EU study visa due to time constraints.

 Our application portal will be open again in November 2021, please visit: Application Portal